cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-psql.md

 Unless it is passed an `-X` or `-c` option, `psql` attempts to read and run commands from the system-wide startup file (`psqlrc`) and then the user's personal startup file (`~/.psqlrc`), after connecting to the database but before accepting normal commands.
 These files can be used to set up the client and/or the server to taste, typically with `\set` and `SET` commands.

 The system-wide startup file is named `psqlrc` and is sought in the installation's "system configuration" directory, which is most reliably identified by running `pg_config --sysconfdir`.
-By default this directory will be`../etc/` relative to the directory containing the Greenplum Database executables.
+By default this directory will be`../etc/` relative to the directory containing the Cloudberry Database executables.
 The name of this directory can be set explicitly via the `PGSYSCONFDIR` environment variable.

 The user's personal startup file is named `.psqlrc` and is sought in the invoking user's home directory.
 On Windows, which lacks such a concept, the personal startup file is named `%APPDATA%\postgresql\psqlrc.conf`.
 The location of the user's startup file can be set explicitly via the `PSQLRC` environment variable.